Aristophanes: Dramatic structure of Aristophanes's plots

 The rules of competition did not prevent a playwright arranging and adjusting these elements to suit his particular needs.
 In The Acharnians and Peace, for example, there is no formal agon whereas in The Clouds there are two agons.

 Parabasis

 The parabasis is an address to the audience by the chorus or chorus leader while the actors leave or have left the stage.
 In this role, the chorus is sometimes out of character, as the author's voice, and sometimes in character, although these capacities are often difficult to distinguish.
 Generally the parabasis occurs somewhere in the middle of a play and often there is a second parabasis towards the end.
-The elements of a parabasis have been defined and named by scholars but it is probable that Aristophanes' own understanding was less formal.
+The elements of a parabasis have been defined and named by scholars but it is probable that Aristophanes's own understanding was less formal.
 The selection of elements can vary from play to play and it varies considerably within plays between first and second parabasis.
 The early plays (The Acharnians to The Birds) are fairly uniform in their approach however and the following elements of a parabasis can be found within them.